-Aulacomya atra can be found living deep down in the Mytilus bed, taking advantage of the moisture kept in the overlaying dense mussel matrix.
-In 2011, the indigenous ribbed mussel Aulacomya atra was quite prominent at the low shore at Marcus Island and could locally supersede the alien mussel (Anchor Environmental Consultants 2012b) but during the 2013 and 2014 surveys, the ribbed mussel contributed <6% to the cover.
+Aulacomya atra can be found living deep down in Mytilus beds, taking advantage of the moisture within the overlaying dense mussel matrix.
+In 2011, the indigenous ribbed mussel Aulacomya atra was fairly prominent at the low shore at Marcus Island and could locally supersede the alien mussel (Anchor Environmental Consultants 2012b) but during the 2015 survey, the ribbed mussel contributed <3% to the cover.
 As A. atra populations cannot be seen without destructive sampling, it is likely that the changes in A. atra cover that were recorded between survey years are at least partly due to the overlaying Mytilus layers being ripped off from the rocks by waves, exposing the indigenous mussel beneath.